TIBHannover/oersi-setup/CONTRIBUTING.md

 * Automated tests (e.g. unit tests) have been created, code coverage > 80%
 * No open bugs (testing with [sonarlint](https://www.sonarlint.org/) / [sonarcloud](https://sonarcloud.io/))
 * The code is finished and merged into the development branch.
-* Concluding short comment: what has been done / what is the current status?
+* Concluding short comment in the issue: what has been done / what is the current status?

 ## Branching Strategy